FractalFir/wrapped_mono/README.md

 # wrapped_mono
  `wrapped_mono` is a safe lightweight wrapper around the mono library.
-It allows embeding the mono runtime(an open-source .NET runtime) inside rust code, and running code written in languges from the .NET framework. `wrapped_mono` allows for easy interop between managed and unmanaged code.
+It allows embedding the mono runtime(an open-source .NET runtime) inside rust code, and running code written in languages from the .NET framework. `wrapped_mono` allows for easy interop between managed and unmanaged code.
 Built-in macros automaticaly convert types when passing data between native code and code run inside the runtime.
 ## W.I.P
- While `wrapped_mono` is mostly finished, there are still few rough edges that need some polish.
+ While `wrapped_mono` is mostly finished, there are still a few rough edges that need some polish.
 Some more obscure features do not have safe wrappers yet.
-In order to avoid problems with changes to API during development add wrapped_mono to Cargo.toml in the follwong way:`wrapped_mono = {git = "https://github.com/FractalFir/wrapped_mono.git",tag = "VERSION_NUMBER"}`.This will make you stay at release *VERSION_NUMBER*.
+In order to avoid problems with changes to API during development, add wrapped_mono to Cargo.toml in the following way:`wrapped_mono = {git = "https://github.com/FractalFir/wrapped_mono.git",tag = "VERSION_NUMBER"}`.
+This will make you stay at release *VERSION_NUMBER*.
 ## What `wrapped_mono` **is not**
- `wrapped_mono` aims to be as lightweight as possible while still providing a safe and convnient API.
-While there are checks to ensure `wrapped_mono` works propely and in case of undefined behavior or crashes proper error messages will be printed,**not every mistake can be caught without a substantial effect on preformance**.
-That kinds of errors are **not handled**, and handling errors that can be caught relativly easily but still have some preformance impact can be disabled to gain even more preformance.
-It means that it is still possible to make certain kinds of mistakes (accesing objects after deleting them by deleting domain there are in, etc).
+ `wrapped_mono` aims to be as lightweight as possible while still providing a safe and convenient API.
+While there are checks to ensure `wrapped_mono` works properly and in case of undefined behavior or crashes proper error messages will be printed,**not every mistake can be caught without a substantial effect on performance**.
+That kinds of errors are **not handled**, and handling errors that can be caught relatively easily but still have some performance impact can be disabled to gain even more performance.
+It means that it is still possible to make certain kinds of mistakes (accessing objects after deleting them by deleting the domain there are in, etc.).
 # Dependencies
  `wrapped_mono` depends on the mono library, since it is just a wrapper.
 Mono library can be downloaded <a href="https://www.mono-project.com/download/stable/">here</a>.
 # Supported platforms
- `wrapped_mono` works well with linux, but windows support is not finished(some files have to be manualy copied).
+ `wrapped_mono` works well with Linux, but windows support is not finished(some files have to be manually copied).
 ## Windows Issues
-  Outside the crate, in the directory containing it a directory named `lib` must be created(for example, in case of a crate called `my_crate` `lib` shoudl be in the same directory `my_crate` is in).
+  Outside the crate, in the directory containing it a directory named `lib` must be created(for example, in case of a crate called `my_crate` `lib` should be in the same directory `my_crate` is in).
 This folder is the default location of 'mscorlib.dll'.
-To change this location call `runtime::set_dirs` before `jit::init`.
-This folder must contain copy of file `mscorlib.dll` from `C:\Program Files\Mono\lib\mono\{MONO_RUNTIME_VERSION}\mscorlib.dll`.
+To change this location, call `runtime::set_dirs` before `jit::init`.
+This folder must contain a copy of file `mscorlib.dll` from `C:\Program Files\Mono\lib\mono\{MONO_RUNTIME_VERSION}\mscorlib.dll`.
 Root folder of a crate using `wrapped_mono` must contain copy of file `mono-2.0-sgen.dll` from `C:\Program Files\Mono\bin\mono-2.0-sgen.dll`.
 ## MacOS Support
-  `wrapped_mono` likey works on MacOS with linux copilation flags, but since I have no acces to a mac computer, it was not tested yet. (because of that, compilation will stop with "your os is not supported" message, change `build.rs` to enable compiling on MacOS).
+  `wrapped_mono` likely works on MacOS with Linux compilation flags, but since I have no access to a Mac computer, it was not tested yet. (because of that, compilation will stop with "your OS is not supported" message, change `build.rs` to enable compiling on MacOS).
 ## Cross-Compilation
-  Cross compiling `warpped_mono` is not supported yet(flags set by `build.rs` assume target system is also the host system), but support for it can be added by seeting proper flags.
+  Cross compiling `warpped_mono` is not supported yet(flags set by `build.rs` assume target system is also the host system), but support for it can be added by setting proper flags.
 ## Any other platform
   In order to compile for any other platform 3 requirements must be met: this platform is supported by mono, rust can be compiled for it, and proper flags are set in `build.rs`.
-# Documentaion
+# Documentation
- `wrapped_mono` contains full documentaion inside it.
-In order to open documentation download `wrapped_mono` and run `cargo doc --open`.
+ `wrapped_mono` contains full documentation inside it.
+In order to open documentation, download `wrapped_mono` and run `cargo doc --open`.
 # Fetures and planned features
 ## Version 0.1
 - [x] Runtime initialization/shutdown